Common Name(s): Jatoba, Brazilian Cherry

 Rot Resistance: Jatoba is rated as being very durable in regards to rot resistance, and is also resistant to termites and most other insects.
 (Though it has been reported to be susceptible to attack from marine borers.)

 Workability: Jatoba is considered difficult to work with on account of its density and hardness, and has a moderate blunting effect on tool cutters.
 Jatoba also tends to be difficult to plane without tearout due to its interlocking grain.
-However, Jatoba glues, stains, and finishes well, and also turns well on the lathe.
+However, Jatoba glues, stains, turns, and finishes well.
 Responds well to steam-bending.

 Odor: No characteristic odor.